 As an outstanding school, Kendrick seeks to work with other schools and organisations and to this end we have excellent relationships with secondary and primary schools within the local area and beyond.
-Kendrick actively pursues partnerships with educational establishments, as well as with local businesses.
+Kendrick actively pursues partnerships with educational establishments as well as with local businesses.
 These associations benefit the students of Kendrick and also enable us to share the good practice and opportunities we have with other schools and students in Reading.
-Currently Kendrick leads the Science Leadership Partnership in the South East of England and provides support and expertise to schools in the teaching of Science.
-Kendrick is also part of the Reading Teaching School alliance with Churchend Primary School.
+Currently Kendrick is a hub school in the Science Leadership Partnership in the West of England and provides support and expertise to schools in the teaching of Science.
+Kendrick is also part of the Reading Teaching School Alliance with Churchend Primary Academy.

 As well as the formal curriculum, students at Kendrick enjoy a rich and varied extracurricular education.
 The House System provides opportunities for healthy competition with numerous annual house events which are key activities in the school year.
-Many of the House events are coordinated by the Head Girl Team and House Captains who work energetically with staff to support this vital community aspect of the school.
+Many of the House events are coordinated by the Kendrick Student Leadership Team and House Captains who work energetically with staff to support this vital community aspect of the school.
 School Council is an active student leadership group which discusses and drives change for the students.

-Underpinning all that goes on at Kendrick is the superb Kendrick community spirit and the Kendrick Pledge..
-There are excellent relationships between staff and students; staff give generously of their time and are rewarded by the commitment and dedication of the students.
+Underpinning all that goes on at Kendrick is the superb Kendrick Community Spirit.
+There are excellent relationships between staff and students.
+Staff give generously of their time and are rewarded by the commitment and dedication of the students.
 This unique school community is supported by an expert governing body and an active parents' association, the Kendrick Parents' Society.
 Any day at Kendrick is busy, fun and enjoyable!